Classes for the March LSAT … Starting Soon!

 Oh, is that not how the saying goes?
 Because that’s how it works in our books, at least if that lion takes the best LSAT course ever created (at least, in our opinions, though we may be a little bit biased.)

 If you want to be like that lion, now’s your chance, because sign ups for our March classes are happening now.
-We’ve got classroom courses in select cities for those who want the in-person experience, and we’ve also got live online courses for those who want to prepare for the LSAT without ever having to leave their own house.
+We’ve got classroom courses in select cities for those who want the in-person experience, and we’ve also got Live Course for those who want to prepare for the LSAT without ever having to leave their own house.
 We even have an on-demand online course for those with a busy schedule.

 These classes are designed to have you fully prepared and ready to go for the LSAT on March 30, 2019.
 The March test is notable for a few reasons: